Last Updated on August 21, 2023 by Grow with Bovees

 - Available in one size only

-Approved for organic growers, and OMRI listed, The Coast of Maine Quoddy Blend is a lightweight dark and rich soil that is made with chitin and calcium-rich lobster shells, and composted cow manure.
+Approved for organic growers, and OMRI listed, The Coast of Maine Quoddy Blend is a lightweight dark and rich soil that is made with chitin and calcium-rich lobster shells, and composted bovine manure.

-The lobster shells used in this compost formulation are sourced from the dark, cold waters of the Bay of Downeast Coast of Maine, and the Bay of Fundy, making it an ideal choice for conditioning vegetable gardens, flower beds, and borders, herbs, and annuals.
+The lobster shells used in this compost formulation are sourced from the dark, cold waters of the Bay of Downeast Coast of Maine, and the Bay of Fundy, making it an ideal choice for conditioning potted herbs, vegetable gardens, flower beds, and borders, and annuals.

-The real lobster shells used in the Coast of Maine Quoddy blend are first blended with the blueberry brush and wood fiber.
+The real lobster shells used in the Quoddy blend are first blended with the blueberry brush and wood fiber.

 Next, they are moved and formed, and then go through four to six months of churning, aerating and checking temperatures.
 The finished lobster compost is then bagged in a production facility in Marion, Maine, and shipped all across the United States.